ksu-cs-textbooks/cis580/content/15-heightmap-terrain/04-using-the-terrain.md

     terrain = new Terrain(this, heightmap, 10f, Matrix.Identity);
 ```

-And in our `Game1.Draw()` we'll render it with the existing camera:
+And in our `ExampleGame.Draw()` we'll render it with the existing camera:

 ```csharp
     // Draw the terrain